ImReaper10/osiris-core/client-sdk/Advanced Features Help.md

 ### Retry Function Calls - `retryFunctionCall`

-The `retryFunctionCall` API is used to retry a function call in case of a network failure.
+The `retryFunctionCall` API is used to retry a function call in case of a network failure or function exception.
 Currently, for development purposes, there is a set chance of a fake network failure happening which you can see below.
 The function retries the call up to a specified number of times before throwing an exception if all attempts fail.
-Note: The functions themselves can still raise exceptions, this function only retries if and only if a network failure occurs.

 #### Parameters:
 - `function_name` (str): The name of the function to call.